Last Updated on

 First things first.
 Just take a quick read of your user manual.
 You’ve probably never even looked at it before or it likely got thrown into the garbage once you opened the box.

-The thing is, you put down a lot of money on your bino, and it’s too nice to accidentally and ignorantly damage it by using the wrong cleaning products.
+The thing is, you put down a lot of money on your binoculars, and it’s too nice to accidentally and ignorantly damage it by using the wrong cleaning products.
 Good intentions used inappropriately won’t bring back the awesome glass you started with.

 While many user manuals may be basic and vague in nature, some will point out various chemicals to avoid and may even recommend an in-house cleaning product specific for your needs.